hugosenari/Kupfer-Plugins/android_controller/README.rst

 Require Kupfer https://github.com/kupferlauncher/kupfer/

-Also adb needs to be in PATH
+Also adb needs to be in PATH and your device connect with usb debug

 * Free software: MIT license